intel/ai-reference-models/quickstart/object_detection/pytorch/ssd-resnet34/training/cpu/README.md

-# SSD-ResNet34 Inference
+# SSD-ResNet34 Training

 ## Description
-This document has instructions for running SSD-ResNet34 Inference using Intel-optimized PyTorch.
+This document has instructions for running SSD-ResNet34 training using Intel-optimized PyTorch.

 ## Bare Metal
 ### General setup